-The level of interest rate risk for the Banks of Russia assets portfolios was measured by duration.
-The interest rate risk exposure was limited by setting the minimum and maximum durations allowed in each of the eligible currency portfolios.
-Additionally the maturities of eligible securities, deposits and repo operations are limited.
+The level of interest rate risk for the Bank of Russia's assets portfolios is measured by duration.
+The interest rate risk exposure is limited by setting the minimum and maximum durations allowed in each of the eligible currency portfolios.
+Additionally, the maturities of eligible securities, deposits and repo operations are limited.